darcamo/cmake-integration/README.md

 2.  **Compile Target:**
     - Use `cmake-integration-select-current-target` to select a target.
-      - **TIP:** See the documentation of `cmake-integration-program-launcher-function` if you want to customize how the executable is run.
     - Use `cmake-integration-save-and-compile-last-target` to compile the last selected target.
     - You can also use `cmake-integration-save-and-compile` to select a target and compile it in a single command.